Corporate landlords are gobbling up U.S. suburbs. These homeowners are fighting back.

 “We were being bombarded,” Hamilton said.

-Like hundreds of communities across the United States, Hamilton’s neighborhood had become the target of large companies amassing vast collections of suburban homes for rent.
+Like hundreds of communities across the United States, Hamilton’s neighborhood had become the target of large companies amassing empires of suburban homes for rent.
 Since the Great Recession, when millions of Americans lost their homes to foreclosure, these companies have been expanding their portfolios of tens of thousands of single-family houses, a disproportionate number of them located in majority-Black neighborhoods like Potters Glen.

 The rise of investor purchases has spawned complaints that the companies, flush with Wall Street money, are pricing out first-time home buyers and renting to tenants who have not been properly screened.
 In Potters Glen, one house owned by Invitation Homes, a $24 billion company created by a Wall Street firm, drew several reports of illegal drugs and gunfire, according to police reports and neighbors.